mixtime 0.1.0

 -

-linear_time()creates linear time vectors with a user-specified chronon (smallest indivisible time unit), supporting both discrete (integer) and continuous (fractional) time models. - Convenience functions for common temporal granularities:
+linear_time()creates linear time vectors with a user-specified chronon (smallest indivisible time granule), supporting both discrete (integer) and continuous (fractional) time models. - Convenience functions for common temporal granularities:

 year(),yearquarter(),yearmonth(),yearweek(),date(), anddatetime().